-Fermented foods contain probiotics or live bacteria and yeasts that can help your gut regulate the balance between good and bad bacteria in your gut, such as preventing candida overgrowth.
+Fermented foods contain probiotics or live bacteria and yeast that can help balance the balance between good and bad bacteria in your gut, such as preventing candida overgrowth.
 When there are too many bad bacteria in your intestines, the level of serotonin in your brain is lowered and you are prone to feel depressed and anxious.

 Probiotics are mainly used to deal with gut issues, and you can easily find them in fermented foods or in gut health supplements.
 For your ultimate digestive diet supplement for gut health and a slim waist, learn more from Probioslim review.
 This is true for both humans and pets, if your beloved four-legged companion is not feeling well and you need some probiotics for it, check out the available options reviewed by drfoxmag.
 You can find natural probiotics in foods such as yogurt, kefir, pickled vegetables or kombucha.